scottwesley31/Election_Analysis/README.md

 ![county_results_4](https://user-images.githubusercontent.com/107309793/177765869-7062320e-494a-4119-a08f-716bb514d8c1.png)

+#### Largest Vote Count by County

-- The county that had the largest number of votes was Denver.
+The county that had the largest number of votes was Denver.
 This was accomplished by utilizing the same `for county in county_dict.keys()` for loop from before which references the `county_dict` dictionary containing the counties and their associated vote counts.

 2 empty variables were defined prior to using this loop which will later be populated with the winning county and it's number of votes.